 Proposition 2.
-Suppose that φ is logically equivalent to $\mathfrak{E}\phi$, let m be a de-handed picture, and let v be a first-order variable-assignment for m.
-Then for any second-order variable-assignments V and V' for m, determined by a de-handed picture (together with a first-order variable-assignment).
-Note that all the members of T_H are (of course) logically equivalent to their "swapped" versions.
-Hence, we can define the de-handed models of T_H as those de-handed pictures which make T_H true.
+Suppose that $\phi$ is logically equivalent to $\mathfrak{E}\phi$ , let m be a de-handed picture, and let v be a first-order variable-assignment for m.
+Then for any second-order variable-assignments V and V' for m,

+As a consequence, the truth-value of any parity-invariant formula is unambiguously determined by a de-handed picture (together with a first-order variable-assignment).
+Note that all the members of $T_H$ are (of course) logically equivalent to their "swapped" versions.
+Hence, we can define the de-handed models of $T_H$ as those de-handed pictures which make $T_H$ true.
 We then obtain the following.